myarask/helpers-fe-consumer/README.md

 ## Quickstart

 `npm install` before proceeding to other steps.
-Be sure to have env vars prepared.
 Running android or iOS requires android studio or xcode.

 ### Web